algorand/go-algorand/data/transactions/logic/README_in.md

 rather than coming from the stack.

 The maximum stack depth is 1000.
-If the stack depth is exceeded or if a byte-array element exceed 4096 bytes, the program fails.
+If the stack depth is exceeded or if a byte-array element exceeds 4096 bytes, the program fails.
 If an opcode is documented to access a position in the stack that does not exist, the operation fails.
 Most often, this is an attempt to access an element below the stack -- the simplest example is an operation